Rampion consultation extended for forgotten residents as celebrity backs environmental campaign

 The proposal could see 325-metre-high turbines – the same height as the Eiffel Tower and taller than the highest peak of the South Downs — installed and a new 11-acre substation built in Bolney.

-The developers — German emergency company RWE — estimate that the Rampion 2 Offshore Wind Farm could power more than one million homes 1 in the UK and reduce carbon emissions by around 1.8 million tonnes per year.
+The developers — German energy company RWE — estimate that the Rampion 2 Offshore Wind Farm could power more than one million homes in the UK and reduce carbon emissions by around 1.8 million tonnes per year.

 However, a campaign has been launched by concerned residents.